 together with the first and second fundamental forms

 It should be noted that the singularity formation at $a=0$ is independent of these matching conditions.

-Matching the exterior generalised Vaidya geometry to the interior spacetime plays two important roles in a collapsing process: Firstly, it allows the matter to be radiated away as collapse evolves; and secondly, it enables the study of formation and evolution of horizon during the collapse.
-The second aspect is particularly important; indeed, formation of a black hole as the end state of a collapsing star indicates that there exists a moment when an apparent horizon develops inside the cloud, and thence all the matter content collapses inside such horizon.
-Otherwise, if the end state is not a black hole, it means that trapped surfaces never develop at any stage of the collapse, and hence apparent horizons never form inside the star.
-In this paper we are mainly concerned with whether or not trapped surfaces can form in the interior region, once quantum gravity corrections are taken into account.
+Matching the exterior Vaidya geometry to the interior spacetime region plays two important roles in a collapsing process: In the one hand, it allows the matter to be radiated away as the collapse evolves; on the other hand, it enables the study of horizons formation and their evolution during the collapse.
+The second aspect is particularly important; indeed, the formation of a black hole as the end state of a collapsing star indicates that there exists a moment when an apparent horizon develops inside the cloud, so that, whole the matter collapses inside that horizon.
+Otherwise, if the final state is not a black hole, the trapped surfaces never develop at any stage of the collapse, and hence, no apparent horizons form inside the star.
+In this paper we focus on the question of whether or not trapped surfaces can form in the interior region, once quantum gravity corrections are taken into account.